Superphysics Superphysics

 Joshua wrote some things in the book of the Law of God, Josh. xxiv.
 26.

-These were public books, and therefore not written without the authority of Moses and Joshua.
+These were public books, and therefore written with the authority of Moses and Joshua.

-Samuel had leisure in the reign of Saul, to put them into the form of the books of Moses and Joshua now extant, inserting into the book of Genesis, the race of the Kings of Edom, until there reigned a King in Israel.
+Samuel had leisure in the reign of Saul to put them into the form of the books of Moses and Joshua now extant.
+He inserted into the book of Genesis, the race of the Kings of Edom, until there reigned a King in Israel.

-The book of the Judges is a continued history of the Judges down to the death of Sampson, and therefore was compiled after his death, out of the Acts of the Judges.
+The book of the Judges is a continued history of the Judges down to the death of Sampson.
+Therefore, it was compiled after his death, out of the Acts of the Judges.

 Several things in this book are said to be done when there was no King in Israel, Judg. xvii.
 6. xviii.
 1. xix.
 1. xxi.
 25.